Does the Small Claims Court Function Similar to What Is Seen On TV?

 Although an inaccurate translation from the literal Latin, the principle of 'stare decisis' may be thought of as the starring precedent setting decision when a...Learn More

-What Is Meant By Hearsay Evidence?
-When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is...Learn More
+Is Hearsay Allowed In Court?
+When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is Deemed As...Learn More

 The monetary jurisdiction of the Small Claims Court allows for each Plaintiff to bring claims up to the $35,000 limit; and accordingly, a Defendant may be...Learn More